Blog

 For detailed steps on how to manage social media permissions in HubSpot, refer to this guide.

-✅ Pro Tip: Unlike what is currently stated in the Knowledge Base videos, there is no need to go back and reassign campaigns—they will stay associated with their original Business Unit automatically.
+✅ Pro Tip: Contrary to some Knowledge Base content, there’s no need to reassign campaigns—they stay associated with their original Brand automatically.

-Step 3: Managing Contacts, Companies, and Deals Across Business Units
+Step 3: Managing Contacts, Companies, and Deals Across Brands

 1. Assigning Contacts to the Correct Business Unit

-- Use custom properties like “Business Unit” to segment contacts in the CRM.
+- Use Contact/Company property (e.g., “Brand”) to segment contacts in the CRM

 2. Differentiating Deals & Pipelines